zachzeyuwang/tracing-vs-freehand/data/README.md

-# Prepare Dataset for Analysis
+# Data Preparation for Analysis

 Run the following commands in the terminal to prepare the dataset: